How to Buy a Domain Name Forever: Is It Possible?

 Link Icon

-Your domain is more than just a web address - it's your online identity, your digital storefront, and your brand.
+Your domain is more than just a web address.
+It's your online identity, your digital storefront, and your brand.

 Naturally, you want to protect it, hold onto it, and keep it forever.